ForkAwesome/Fork-Awesome/README.md

 Though If you believe in distributed open source design and wish to be part of this new adventure, please start submitting patches and suggestions of improvement.

+## How to use
+There is a full page in our documentation website that explains [how to use Fork Awesome in your web project](http://forkawesome.github.com/Fork-Awesome/get-started/).
+It ranges from just pointing to a CSS file on a CDN, hosting it on your own server or even adapting the LESS and SCSS files to your own liking.

 ## License
 - The Fork Awesome font is licensed under the SIL OFL 1.1:
   - http://scripts.sil.org/OFL